thomastschinkel/ocr-image2text/README.md

 ### API Key

-To use the OCR API, you have to get an API key from the website [OCR.space API](https://ocr.space/ocrapi/freekey).
-Follow the instructions to get the free API key.
-When you have it, set it in the Code
+To use the OCR-API visit the [OCR.space API](https://ocr.space/ocrapi/freekey) Website.
+Login and get a free API-Key.

 ## Usage